 Give yourself at least a 4 inch piece to work with, and only cut it if there are more leaves growing below the node.

-3. Place in water on a window-still or with some indirect light for two weeks.
+Place your basil cutting in water on a window-still or with some indirect light for two weeks.

-4. Replace water, keeping nodes covered, every other day.
+Replace the water, keeping nodes covered, every other day.

 Bonus: the original basil plant you took the cutting from will grow thicker and bushier after this pruning, and propagating can be repeated as many times as you like!